-Finally, HipMunk’s Facebook chatbot that helps travelers to book flights and hotels easily.
+Finally, HipMunk’s Facebook chatbot helps travelers book flights and hotels quickly.

 - Give the chatbot a personality.
 How people perceive the bot will affect how they converse with it.
-Simple things like giving it a face and a name can go a long way in enhancing user experience.
+Simple things like giving it a face and a name can go a long way to enhance the user experience.

 - Give users reading time between messages.
-No wait times or too short wait times makes it frustrating for the user to keep up with the conversation.
+No wait times or short wait times make it frustrating for users to keep up with the conversation.
 So, set wait times depending on the length of the message and increase the wait times a bit more with each additional message.

 - Know when to use buttons or quick replies.
-Quick replies are written as the user responds to facilitate the conversation flow and usually disappear after use.
-Buttons, on the other hand, are written when the chatbot is talking and are used to navigate.
+Quick replies are written as the user responds to facilitate the conversation flow and usually disappears after use.
+Buttons, on the other hand, are written when the chatbot is talking and is used to navigate.
 They do not go away after use.

-- Use tactful quick replies to say no. Have polite negative quick replies that people can use without feeling bad about it.
+- Use tactful quick replies to say no. Have polite negative quick responses that people can use without feeling bad about it.

 - Give the user a way to re-engage with the bot at the end of the conversations.
 Craft a response that allows the users to re-engage the bot later.

 - Here is the complete guide to chatbots for marketing.
 You'll find out how to get started with chatbots for social media.